 Finland’s high quality healthcare is ensured by training qualified experts in medicine and nursing sciences.
-In the University's new clinical skills teaching facilities, future doctors and nurses can simulate working in multiprofessional groups, using various practical skills.
+In the new clinical skills teaching facilities of the University of Turku, future doctors and nurses can simulate working in multiprofessional groups, using various practical skills.
 While the patient in the room happens to be a dummy, the simulation creates real learning experiences.

 A man complaining of accelerated heartbeat has a arrived at a hospital emergency room.
 Simo Virtanen, born in 1958, was jogging four hours ago when his heart started to beat exceptionally quick.
 He stopped running, went back home and lied down.
 As the unpleasant beating continued, he took a taxi to the hospital.